rckprtr/pumpdotfun-sdk/README.md

 # PumpFunSDK README

+## Important

+Never click links in this repository leaving github, never click links in Issues, don't run code that others post without reading it, this software is provided "as is," without warranty.

 ## Overview

 The `PumpDotFunSDK` is designed to interact with the Pump.fun decentralized application.
 It provides methods for creating, buying, and selling tokens using the Solana blockchain.
 The SDK handles the necessary transactions and interactions with the Pump.fun program.